mcdikki/CasparCGNetConnector/README.md

   * built in [CasparCG Server][1] command classes
     * with version control
     * easy runtime exploreation of commands and their paramters - perfect for UI building
-    * command and parameter discribtions
+    * command and parameter discriptions
   * ready to use media objects for OO usage
   * plaintext command sending